mahfuztbt/Software-Design-Pattern-Spring-2021/README.md

 > amount of memory.

-A Flyweight Pattern says that just "to reuse already existing similar kind of objects by storing them and create new object when no matching object is found".
+A Flyweight Pattern says that just "to reuse already existing similar kind of objects by storing them and create new object when no matching object is found"..

 ## Advantage of Flyweight Pattern
 - It reduces the number of objects.